bwsw/sj-platform/SJDocs/source/Tutorial.rst

 An instance should be created for each module as its individual performance.

-In the demo case there are three output modules.
+In the demo case, there are three output modules.
 Thus, we will create three instances for the output.

 To create an instance of the input module::